comunica/Article-SSWS2020-AMF/content/conclusions.md

 Even though we answered many open questions regarding AMFs, there are a couple of new questions.
-First, we need further investigation on our heuristic for dynamically disabling the BGP-based AMF algorithm.
+First, we need investigation on ways to dynamically switch between different kinds of client-side AMF algorithms.
 Second, dynamically switching between algorithms may improve diefficiency, as the BGP-based algorithm postpones time until first result.
 Finally, as approaches such as [Solid](cite:cites solid) are pushing towards a more _decentralized_ Web,